dgapitts/vagrant-chef-solo-intro/README.md

 # Getting started with Chef and Knife (Chef-Solo) ... building a simple apache2 webserver

-I have been struggling a little bit with Gem Hell on my laptop (MacOSX) and prefer working with Vagrant and Linux as
+I have been struggling a little bit with 'Ruby/Gem Version Hell' on my laptop (MacOSX) and prefer working with Vagrant and Linux as

-  - This can be easily rebuilt in a 100% consistent maner
+  - This can be easily rebuilt in a 100% consistent maner (see blog post/link below for details)
-  - No one is running MacOSX in production datacenters, it is 100% Linux
+  - No one is running MacOSX in their production datacenters, it is 100% Linux ...
+I love MaxOSX but for really work I am a Linux fan boy ...

 So working through the following good article to get started with Chef and Knife: http://gettingstartedwithchef.com/first-steps-with-chef.html

 I ended up running using a trusty64 (14.04) Ubuntu box image.
-I also broke the process into a scripts/steps which where to be run as root:
+I also broke the setup process into a scripts/steps which where to be run as root:

 ```sh
 # startup and ssh to vagrant box: